Rose pruning: shrub roses

 - Mature plants require a light renewal pruning each winter by cutting some of the older main stems back to the base.
 This encourages vigorous new shoots from the base that will flower the following summer

 - Deadhead spent blooms as they fade in the summer, to encourage production of further flowers

 Includes: Bourbon, China and Portland groups, and remontant roses.
 These contain the cultivars ‘Duchess of Portland' and ‘Reine Victoria’.

-To prune other types of roses, see our advice topics below;
+To prune other types of roses, see our advice pages below:

 Roses can suffer from a range of common rose problems, including replant disease, rose dieback, rose black spot, rose powdery mildew, rose rust.
-Particular pests include rose aphids, rose leaf rolling sawfly, rose large sawfly.
+Insect problems include rose aphids, rose leaf rolling sawfly, rose large sawfly.

-Blindness (lack of flowering) is another common problem with roses.
+Blindness (lack of flowering) is another common issue with roses.